cvat-ai/cvat/site/content/en/docs/administration/basics/installation.md

       # - traefik.http.routers.dashbaord.service=api@internal
 ```

-and if you are using `docker-compose.https.yml`, also uncomment this line
+and if you are using `docker-compose.https.yml`, also uncomment these lines
 ```
 services:
   traefik: